SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **Figure 4.
-The murine microbiota is dynamic but the amount of change is not associated with the final number of tumors.** The structure of the gut microbiota associated with the $\Delta$ metronidazole and $\Delta$ vancoymcin-treated mice changed the most throughout the model (A).
-OTUs 3, 6, and 19 were among the most salient features for predicting tumor burden at the beginning and end of the model and had different trajectories but similar end points in the $\Delta$ metronidazole and $\Delta$ vancoymcin-treated mice; The median relative abundance of OTU 19 was not more than 1% of the communities at any time in the model (B).
+The murine microbiota is dynamic but the amount of change is not associated with the final number of tumors.** The structure of the gut microbiota associated with untreated and the $\Delta$ metronidazole and $\Delta$ vancoymcin-treated mice changed the most throughout the model as measured using the $\Theta$<sub>YC</sub> distance metric (A).
+OTUs 3, 6, and 19 were among the most salient features for predicting tumor burden at the beginning and end of the model (B).
 The plotting symbols and characters are the same as those used in Figure 1.
-In panel B, the median relative abundance is indicated by the plotting symbol and the range of observed relative abundances is plotted by the vertical bar (N=5 mice per treatment).
+In panel B, the median relative abundance is indicated by the plotting symbol and the range of observed relative abundances is plotted by the vertical bar.
+The vertical blue regions indicate when the DSS treatments were applied.

 <img src="results/figures/figure4-1.png" title="plot of chunk figure4" alt="plot of chunk figure4" style="display: block; margin: auto;" />